100000000x/website/_posts/2020-10-22-django-react-posts-ideas.md

 - Security in Django, examples of attacks.
 - How to deploy Django and React application to AWS?
 - How to deploy Django and React application to DigitalOcean?
+- Deploy a Django-React app to Heroku using Docker
 - JWT authentication in Django.
 - Authentication with email in Django.
 - Emails in Django.
+- Modals in React
+- How to structure Django and React project
+- Serve React static files with Django.
+- Add Stripe subscription payments to Django.
 - ... topic selected by you!